• Skip to primary navigation

 Here's what you'll need to make your own Conversation Heart Banner:

-• Conversation Heart printables (download them at the end of the post)
+• Conversation Heart Printable (download it at the end of the post)

 A sheet of the printed hearts with one cut out on a wood table.